27 Sights in Kawasaki, Japan (with Map and Images)

 Show sight on map

-Kawasaki Ukiyoe Gallery (Kawasaki Ukiyoe Gallery) opened on December 3, 2019 on the 3rd floor of the Kawasaki Station Tower Reverb at 12-1 Ekimae Honmachi, Kawasaki City, Kanagawa Prefecture, which opened in 2001 and closed on September 17, 2016.
+Kawasaki Ukiyoe Gallery (Kawasaki Ukiyoe Gallery) is a gallery that opened on December 3, 2019 on the 3rd floor of the Kawasaki Ekimae Tower Reversk at 12-1 Ekimae Honmachi, Kawasaki City, Kanagawa Prefecture, which opened in 2001 and closed on September 17, 2016.

 Wikipedia: 川崎・砂子の里資料館 (JA), Website